-The pupils and staff at St. Oliver’s National School are trying to achieve an Active School Flag.
-What is an Active School Flag and how do we achieve it?
+The pupils and staff at St. Oliver’s National School are delighted to have achieved the Active School Flag in 2017.

 An Active School Flag is awarded to schools that are striving to achieve a physically educated and physically active school community.
 The aim of the Active School Flag is to get more schools in Ireland more active more often.

 Research shows that all children require 60 minutes of moderate to vigorous physical activity every day.
 It is the shared duty of parents and schools to encourage children to be active.
 Research shows that 80% of Irish children do not reach this daily target.
 As a result the Department of Education and Skills supported by Healthy Ireland have established the Active School Flag initiative.

 In St. Oliver’s we incorporate a lot of active activities which helps us maintain our Active School Flag status.
 Some activities include:

 - Active breaks